dalvlex/ishi/README.md

 3. Add a new user *ishi-backups-user* through Amazon IAM with programatic access
 4. Create and attach a policy *ishi-backups-policy* to the above user *ishi-backups-user* with list, read, write permissions only to the above bucket *ishi-backups-bucket*, and take note of the user's access_key and secret.
 5. Create s3fs password file
-`echo "*access_key*:*secret*" > /etc/passwd-s3fs; chmod 600 /etc/passwd-s3fs`
+`echo "access_key:secret" > /etc/passwd-s3fs; chmod 600 /etc/passwd-s3fs`
 7. Insert in /etc/fstab
 `ishi-backups-bucket /root/ishi/var/backups fuse.s3fs _netdev,retries=5,url=https://s3-eu-central-1.amazonaws.com 0 0`
 Be sure to change *eu-central-1 to whatever you Amazon S3 zone is, because s3fs loses proper auth between redirects and it will not work otherwise.
 8. Mount the bucket
-mount /root/ishi/var/backups
+`mount /root/ishi/var/backups`

 If you want to just mount it manually without adding it to /etc/fstab
-`s3fs ishi-backups-bucket /root/ishi/var/backups` -o url="https://s3-eu-central-1.amazonaws.com"
+`s3fs ishi-backups-bucket /root/ishi/var/backups -o url="https://s3-eu-central-1.amazonaws.com"`
-Be sure to change *eu-central-1 to whatever you Amazon S3 zone is, because s3fs loses proper auth between redirects and it will not work otherwise.
+Be sure to change *eu-central-1* to whatever you Amazon S3 zone is, because s3fs loses proper auth between redirects and it will not work otherwise.
-Use `-o dbglevel=info -f -o curldbg` for debugging
+Use `-o dbglevel=info -f -o curldbg` for debugging.

 ### Generic prerequisites
 sed -i 's/AcceptEnv LANG LC_\*/#AcceptEnv LANG LC_\*/g' /etc/ssh/sshd_config